EndlessTrax/100-days-of-code-2018/README.md

 **Day 38:** Back to the JS30 course.
 Two more lessons checked off.
 [https://github.com/EndlessTrax/100-days-of-code-2018/tree/master/src/day-38](https://github.com/EndlessTrax/100-days-of-code-2018/tree/master/src/day-38)

-**Day 39-** Working on a personal project while learning Django!
+**Day 39-54:** Working on a personal project while learning Django!
 Code in a private repo.
 Sorry, not sorry!

+**Day 55-57 :** Worked on a .NET app I'm helping a friend with.
+Mostly spent my hour getting it set up and getting it to the point where it compiled.
+Managed to set up a local database with SQL server too.
+It's all very different to Python...

+**Day 58- :** Back to working on my Django app.
+Added some extra function and swore a lot at service workers.

 ## Resources & Links